RussOakham/wanderlust-recipes/README.md

 Similarly, I wanted to use fonts that reinforce the casual identity of the site and also be easy to read.
 To achieve this I used two [Google Fonts](https://fonts.google.com/);

 * [Roboto](https://fonts.google.com/specimen/Roboto) - A font which promotes natural reading rhythm.
-* [Noto Serif](https://fonts.google.com/specimen/Noto+Serif) - A font intended to be visually harmonious and easy to read.
+* [Open Sans](https://fonts.google.com/specimen/Open+Sans) - A humanist sans serif, designed for excellent legibility with a neutral, yet friendly in appearance.
 * Sans-serif - Web safe font, used if primary two fonts fail to load.

 #### **Styling Considerations**